dakanji/RefindPlus/README-Released.md

-ignore_volume_icns   |Disables scanning for `.VolumeIcon` icns files if not required. protect_nvram        |Prevents UEFI Windows from saving certificates to Apple NVRAM. provide_console_gop  |Fixes issues with GOP on some legacy units. reinstall_gop        |Install UEFI 2.x GOP drivers on EFI 1.x units (modern GPUs on legacy units). scale_ui             |Provides control of UI element scaling. scan_other_esp       |Allows other ESPs other than the RefindPlus ESP to be scanned for loaders. set_boot_args        |Allows arbitrary Mac OS boot argument strings.
+ignore_volume_icns   |Disables scanning for `.VolumeIcon` icns files if not required. protect_nvram        |Prevents UEFI Windows from saving certificates to Apple NVRAM. provide_console_gop  |Fixes issues with GOP on some legacy units. reload_gop           |Install UEFI 2.x GOP drivers on EFI 1.x units (modern GPUs on legacy units). scale_ui             |Provides control of UI element scaling. scan_other_esp       |Allows other ESPs other than the RefindPlus ESP to be scanned for loaders. set_boot_args        |Allows arbitrary Mac OS boot argument strings.